blabla1337/skf-flask/skf/markdown/knowledge_base/5-knowledge_base--csrf_injection--.md

 in a transfer of funds, changing a password, or purchasing an item in the users context.
-In effect, CSRF attacks are used by an attacker to make a target system perform a function (funds Transfer, form submission etc.) via the targets browser without knowledge of the target user at least until the unauthorized function has been committed.
+In effect, CSRF attacks are used by an attacker to make a target system perform a function (funds Transfer, form submission etc.) via the targets browser without knowledge of the target user at least until the unauthorised function has been committed.